-Utilising the world's first industrial-scale laboratory jumper, owned by CSIRO and co-operated in partnership with UWA, in Perth, this NERA-supported collaborative project is delivering the first high-pressure, pilot scale insight into the mechanisms of hydrate blockage formation in subsea jumper systems.
+Utilising the world's first industrial-scale laboratory jumper, located in Perth, Western Australia, this NERA-supported collaborative project is delivering the first high-pressure, pilot scale insight into the mechanisms of hydrate blockage formation in subsea jumper systems.

 Hydrates are natural occurrences — delicate ice-like structures whose lacey patterns are formed by gas and water.
 But when they accumulate and bond together in an unnatural environment such as in subsea pipelines, these tiny crystalline shapes cause colossal industry problems that can cost $1m per day to combat and up to $500m per asset to fully prevent.